-Holders of Oxford University cards are charged at a subsidised rate (Non-commercial members of OU).
-Some libraries apply a limit to the number of requests that can be placed at this rate, e.g. the Bodleian Library has a maximum of 20 UK requests and 5 international requests per academic year.
-Further requests will be charged at the higher Non-commercial rate (Non-Members of OU).
+Holders of Oxford University cards and NHS users are charged at a subsidised rate (Non-commercial members of OU).
+If capacity is exceeded a limit will be applied to the number of requests that can be placed at this rate of 20 UK requests and 5 international requests per academic year.
+Further requests will be charged at the higher Non-commercial rate (Non-members of OU).

-Bodleian Libraries Reader's Card holders are charged at the Non-commercial, Non-Members of OU rate.
-However, it may be cheaper to use the services of your own university or public library.
+Bodleian Libraries Reader's Card holders are charged a non-subsidized rate and it may be cheaper to use the services of your own university or public library.

 If you are making the request for commercial purposes the Commercial charges apply regardless of which card you hold.

 UK copyright guidelines state that you may receive copies of: